Concealed leak remissions

 If you had a concealed leak on your property, you may be eligible for a remission on your water usage charges.
 Before you apply, please:

-- make sure that you understand and meet the eligibility criteria.
-To find out more, please download our Concealed Leak Remission Policy (adopted 14/03/2017) (PDF 372 KB).
+- Ensure that you understand and meet the updated eligibility criteria.
+To find out more, please download our updated Concealed leak remission policy (PDF 565 KB).

-- think about whether the amount of water loss is significant – we can only approve one application every three years.
+- Consider whether the amount of water loss is significant as we can only approve one application every three years.

 There are two parts to water charges:

-- our Council water usage charge (our charges for the amount of water you consume).
+- Our Council water usage charge, the charges for the amount of water you use.

-If your application is approved, we will provide a remission on the Council water usage charges for 100% of the leakage amount.
+Where all eligibility criteria are met, Council will now provide a maximum of 70 percent remission of the leakage amount for general customers and 100 percent for eligible pensioners.
 The leakage amount is the difference between your average water usage and the actual amount of water used during the leak.

 Non-residential and multi-residential properties